Yellow Fever: guidance, data and analysis

-As of January 2017, an outbreak of sylvatic (jungle) yellow fever is ongoing in Brazil.
+Since January 2017, an outbreak of sylvatic (jungle) yellow fever has been ongoing in Brazil.
 The outbreak was first reported in December 2016 in the state of Minas Gerais, a known yellow fever risk area.
-Cases have now been reported in five other states: Bahia, Goias, Mato Grosso do Sul, São Paulo and Espírito Santo (a state not previously considered at risk for yellow fever).
+Subsequently, confirmed cases were reported from the states of Rio de Janeiro, São Paulo and Espírito Santo (a state not previously considered at risk for yellow fever).
 Suspected cases have also been reported in a number of other states.

-The number of cases and deaths reported so far represents a significant increase compared to cases reported in previous years (over 400 suspect cases compared to less than 10 confirmed each year in 2015 and 2016) and the situation is changing rapidly; further information is available from the Pan American Health Organization.
+The number of cases and deaths reported so far in 2017 represents a significant increase compared to cases reported in previous years (nearly 400 confirmed cases compared to less than 10 confirmed each year in 2015 and 2016); further information is available from the Pan American Health Organization.
 This is the largest yellow fever outbreak ever reported in Brazil and the Brazilian Ministry of Health has launched extensive mass vaccination campaigns to complement routine yellow fever vaccination activities.

 In response to this outbreak, WHO has extended the areas that are considered a risk for yellow fever transmission.
 All travellers to Brazil are advised to check the latest information regarding vaccine recommendations on the NaTHNaC Country Information Page for Brazil.
 Further updates about the outbreak and recommendations for travellers are available on the NaTHNaC website.

 In 2016, a large yellow fever outbreak was reported in Angola and the Democratic Republic of Congo.
 Further details are available on the WHO website.